FieldServicely: From Complex Utility to a Premium, User-Centric Product

 Uncovering Insights through Cross-Functional Collaboration

 In a fast-paced environment where traditional contextual inquiry wasn't feasible, I leaned into cross-functional collaboration to gather deep insights.
-By triangulating data from different departments, I built a comprehensive understanding of the user and the market in a fraction of the time.
+By triangulating data from different departments, I built a comprehensive understanding of the user and market in a fraction of the time.

 In a fast-paced environment where traditional contextual inquiry wasn't feasible, I leaned into cross-functional collaboration to gather deep insights.
-By triangulating data from different departments, I built a comprehensive understanding of the user and the market in a fraction of the time.
+By triangulating data from different departments, I built a comprehensive understanding of the user and market in a fraction of the time.

 Key Research Activities: